Tenant Move Out Checklist

 Landlord Benefits

-The Move Out checklist provides the following benefits for the landlord:
+A Move Out checklist provides the following benefits for a landlord:

-• Increases the likelihood that the property will be returned in good condition.
+• Increases the likelihood of a rental property returned in good condition

-• Assists in making a quicker turnaround for getting a new tenant in the rental unit.
+• Speeds up turnaround for getting a new tenant into the rental unit

 Tenant Benefits

-• Incentivizes the tenant to keep the property in good condition.
+• Motivates keeping the property in good condition

 What a Tenant Move Out Checklist Should Include

-A Landlord may modify their Tenant Move Out Checklist depending on their property and processes for ending leases.
-Generally, it will include the cleaning procedures and expectations of the condition of the property upon moving out.
+A landlord may modify their Tenant Move Out Checklist (as allowed by law), depending on their property and process for ending leases.
+In most cases a checklist includes cleaning procedures and expectations for the property condition upon move-out.

-The primary information contained in the Tenant Move Out Checklist are the tasks a tenant must complete before vacating the premises.
-The Tenant Move-Out Checklist should include the following tasks:
+The most important items in a Tenant Move Out Checklist are the tasks a tenant must complete before move-out.
+The Tenant Move Out Checklist should include the following items:

 • Scheduling.
-The tenant must schedule a date for the inspection of the rental unit.
-The tenant should also schedule a time to return their keys and any other items belonging to the rental unit.
+The tenant must schedule a date for the inspection of the property, plus a time to return keys and other similar items

 • Cleaning Requirements.
-The checklist should detail the specific rooms (e.g. living room, kitchen, etc.) and items to be cleaned (e.g. shower, appliances, etc.).
-The checklist should also detail the type of cleaning to be performed (e.g. sweeping, mopping, vacuuming, etc.).
-Landlords should make sure this list is as comprehensive as possible.
+The checklist should, with as much detail as possible, list the specific rooms (e.g. living room, kitchen, etc.) and items (e.g. shower, appliances, etc.) to be cleaned, plus cleaning type to be performed (e.g. sweeping, mopping, vacuuming, etc.)

 • Painting.
-The walls should be painted the same color as when the tenant moved in.
-If a tenant decides to paint the rental unit for any reason, they are responsible for returning the walls back to their original color.
+If a tenant paints the rental unit for any reason, they are responsible for returning the walls back to their original color and condition

-• Removal of trash and personal belongings.
-The tenant must remove all trash and personal belongings from the rental property.
-This includes areas within the rental unit as well as designated outdoor areas such as a patio or deck.
+• Removal of Trash and Personal Belongings.
+The tenant must remove trash and personal belongings from within the rental property, including designated outdoor areas such as a patio or deck

 • Damages.
-The tenant must notify the landlord of any damages to the property.
-For this section, a tenant or landlord should refer back to any documentation that was prepared during the move in inspection.
+The tenant must notify the landlord of any damage to the property, referring back to any documentation prepared during the move-in inspection

 • Security Deposit.
-The tenant shall provide the forwarding address for where the landlord should send their security deposit.
+The tenant must provide a forwarding address for return of the security deposit

-Regardless of what form you use, do not forget to document charges for any costs incurred for incomplete items on the Move Out Checklist.
+Do not forget to document charges for any costs incurred for incomplete items on a Move Out Checklist.

-Generally, the Move Out Checklist should be given to the tenant at least one week before moving in.
-This will provide the tenant with enough time to review the checklist and understand their obligations before moving in.
-This will also provide the tenant and landlord an opportunity to review the condition of all items on the checklist prior to the lease beginning.
+In general, the best time to provide a Move Out Checklist is as part of move-in documentation, at least one week before moving in.
+This gives enough time for tenants to review and understand the checklist before moving in.
+Providing a checklist before move-in also lets a tenant review the condition of items on the rental property before the lease starts.

 What Comes After the Move Out Inspection?